isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-no-see-ums/index.md

 Pyrid aerosol is excellent for indoor no see um treatment as it's a good space and contact spray that'll easily and fast knock down the bugs.
 The aerosol will remove or repel the bugs from the pets and humans around your house.

 However, ensure to remove all the food objects like pots, bowls, and glasses.
-Also, ensure to close doors, windows, and your air conditioner.�The Pyrid Aerosol should be applied over 1,050 cubic ft for 1-3 seconds.
+Also, ensure to close doors, windows, and your air conditioner.The Pyrid Aerosol should be applied over 1,050 cubic ft for 1-3 seconds.

 Also, don't let humans or pets get into the sprayed spaces for 15 minutes - and also undertake proper ventilation before allowing living beings into the spaces.
 Also, wipe those countertops and the eating surfaces.
 ### Step 4: No See Um Prevention